OSGConnect/tutorial-matlab-HelloWorld/README.md

 ### Executing the MATLAB application binary

-The shell script `hello_world.sh` executes the binary `hello_world` that was  compiled on a Linux machine with MATLAB 2014b.
+The binary `hello_world` that was  compiled on a Linux machine with MATLAB 2014b.
 This means we need to have the same MATLAB Runtime to execute the binary.
 The MATLAB runtime for 2014b version is loaded into the path via module load command.

 On the terminal prompt, type